Property Tax Lawyers

 specialising in Stamp Duty Land Tax and Land Transaction Tax

-Blake Morgan’s property tax team has its own in-house Stamp Duty Land Tax (SDLT in England) and Land Transaction Tax (LTT in Wales) expertise available to support all property transactions.
+Blake Morgan’s team of property tax lawyers has its own in-house Stamp Duty Land Tax (SDLT in England) and Land Transaction Tax (LTT in Wales) expertise available to support all property transactions.

-Our property conveyancing solicitors advise clients purchasing property through our conveyancing team.
+Our property tax lawyers advise clients purchasing property through our conveyancing team.
 Our SDLT specialist has produced a series of guides and articles on the surcharge that can be downloaded on this page.Arrange A Call With One Of Our Experts

 Main Areas Of Practice